thibault0712/revego-controler/README.md

+## 🚀 Presentation
-Project who has got the ambition to create a controler connected to the phone with a lot of settings and can communicate with a trailer to push a bicicle.
+This aims to create a controler connected to the phone with multiple settings.
+It communicate with a trailer to push a bicicle.
 PCB boards are homemade.
-The phone app is available on an other repo.
+The phone app is available on an other repo

+## ⚙️ Installation and execution
+To install and execute this project you need to install platforms IO